ctcl-bregis/infowiki/README.md

 NetWiki is a basic web-based wiki application.

 ## Requirements
-NetWiki was developed with Python 3.12.
+Python 3.8 and later is recommended.